What is an IEP — and why does it matter?

 The IEP process follows a defined legal sequence — and federal law sets the clock at every step.
 You don't have to wait for the school to bring it up.
 You can initiate this yourself, right now, with a written letter.

-Most families don't realize that the moment you put a request in writing, the school's legal timeline begins.
+Most families don't realize that the moment you put a request in writing, the school is required to respond — usually within a short window set by your state.
 That one move — writing it down, dating it, keeping a copy — changes the entire dynamic.
+The evaluation clock usually starts after you give written consent, though your state may set its own timeline — but the request is what gets the process moving.

 Request an evaluation in writing